Master's in Peace and Conflict Studies

 • Nonprofits

 Admission to the master’s program is on a rolling basis year round.
-If you wish to be considered for an assistantship you must meet the early deadline, February 15th.
+If you wish to be considered for an assistantship or tuition remission you must meet the early deadline of Feb.
+15th.
+Additional application details include:

 • Complete an online application to the Graduate School.

-• For Fall admission, complete your application by July 1st (February 15th to be considered for an assistantship and/or tuition remission.).
+• For Fall admission, complete your application by July 1st.

 • Official transcripts for all undergraduate work (whether a degree was obtained or not).